Coaching for Developing your Ministry

 - Helps you take appropriate responsibility for the outcome of conversations.

 The diocese has a growing number of experienced and accredited coaches who are willing to offer transforming conversations to anyone wishing to develop and transform their ministry.

 This offer is open to all our clergy, subject to the availability of a coach.
-For further details please contact Tim Bull, the Director of Ministry.
+For further details please contact Kate Peacock the Deputy Director of Mission and Ministry.